Content on this page was generated by AI and has not been manually reviewed.

 Can I run a VPN on any router?

 Not every router supports VPN servers.
 Look for models with built‑in VPN server support OpenVPN or WireGuard or plan to flash with OpenWrt or a similar firmware on compatible devices.
+Ubiquiti edge router site to site vpn setup guide for secure site-to-site connections and VPN best practices 2026

 Is WireGuard better for edge devices than OpenVPN?

 Generally yes.
 WireGuard is lighter on CPU, easier to configure, and tends to deliver faster throughput on edge devices, which helps with streaming and real-time apps.
-Setup vpn extension microsoft edge

 How do I choose between VPN server vs client mode on a router?